A Guide to Email Cadence: How Often Should You Send Email Marketing Campaign

 You need a clear goal before setting up an email cadence.
 You must know what you want to achieve from your email marketing.

-For example, if you want to send newsletters, then your goal should be sending new blogs and feature updates whenever you got something good in your hand.
+For example, if you want to send newsletters, then your goal should be sending new blogs and feature updates whenever you have something good in your hand.
 And, those newsletter subscribers also expect you to send a weekly or monthly newsletter.
 This will keep your relationship fruitful.

 Suppose, you want your subscribers to purchase something.
 Then you need to pursue them with lead-nurturing emails until the conversion is made.